Automation Creation Process

 When code is contributed by engineers from around the world, it is vital to ensure the code is of high quality.
 It is equally important to ensure the code is developed according to global best practices and reflects the results you’d expect from a superb team.
-Just like the Linux kernel open source project, which all businesses depend on today, has a strict development process and quality controls, so does Indeni’s knowledge repository.
+Just like the Linux kernel open source project, which all businesses depend on today, has a strict development process and quality controls, so does Indeni’s automation repository.

 - Ticket assigned – one of the pre-vetted contributors (see below “Contributor validation”) is assigned the ticket.